Feel Good About Your Body

 #3.
 Focus on Mental Health

 Sometimes, perception can make all the difference in how you feel about your body.
 By working on your mental health, you can alter the way you perceive your body.
 After all, body image is both emotional and mental: the thoughts swimming through your mind when you look in the mirror directly correlate to your mental health.
-Practicing yoga, meditation, and journaling are all great ways to shift your thought process and look at yourself in a more positive light.
+Practicing yoga, meditation, journaling, and attending therapy are all great ways to shift your thought process and look at yourself in a more positive light.

 #4.
 Listen to Music